Tribe of Dan: Book of Revelation

-Revelation 7:4–8 mentions that people from the twelve tribes of Israel will be sealed.
-The selection of the twelve tribes does not include the names of Ephraim and Dan, although their names were used for the twelve tribes that settled in the Promised Land.
-It has been suggested that this could be because of their pagan practices.
+Revelation 7:4–8 prophecies that people from the twelve tribes of Israel will be marked on the forehead with the seal of God.
+The list does not mention the tribe of Dan, although it was included among the twelve tribes described as having settled in the Promised Land in the book of Joshua.
+It has been suggested by some biblical scholars that this omission could be a punishment for pagan practices conducted by the tribe.
 This led Irenaeus, Hippolytus of Rome and some Millennialists to propose that the Antichrist will come from the tribe of Dan.